bennygr/weddingCrack/README.md

 ##Usage
 - Place the cypher text into the file input.txt
-- Make sure you've copied your quadram list of the target language to ngrams.txt.
+- Make sure you've copied your quadgrams list of the target's language to ngrams.txt.
 - Run the program: ./wdc
 - Place your guesses into the file guesses.txt
 - Run the program..